igoropaniuk/teledigest/README.md

 ## First run & authentication

-On the first run, Telethon may prompt for a login code.
+On the first run, Telethon may prompt for your phone number and 2FA password.
 Session files will be created in `./data`.

 To perform authentication only and exit: